i2metaverse/i2m/docs/index.md

 ## Overview

-The Intelligent Immersion in the Metaverse (IIM) ACM Chapter welcomes individuals passionate about exploring the intersection of artificial intelligence (AI) and immersive technologies, including research and development across domains of Machine Learning, Human-Computer Interaction, Computer Graphics, and other related fields.
+The Intelligent Immersion in the Metaverse (I2M) ACM Chapter welcomes individuals passionate about exploring the intersection of artificial intelligence (AI) and immersive technologies, including research and development across domains of Machine Learning, Human-Computer Interaction, Computer Graphics, and other related fields.

 Our community fosters a collaborative environment that leverages the diverse perspectives of professionals, researchers, and enthusiasts interested in intelligent immersion technologies.
 We aim to: